JOIN THE CAMPAIGN!

 The youngest of three children born to Ivory and Carolyn Thigpen in Jackson, MS and the great-grandson of Rev. Isaac Betts, founder of Second Baptist Church in Moss Point, Mississippi, Ivory Torrey Thigpen began his ministry work at in District 79 in 2005 mentoring youth.
 Ivory was elected as the Senior Pastor of Rehoboth Baptist Church in August 2008 where he serves to this day.
 After his election as Pastor, the Fairfield County Missionary Baptist and Educational Association elected him to the position of Moderator becoming the youngest ever elected to the position of Moderator in FCMBEA’s history.
 Consequently, he serves the Baptist E & M Convention of South Carolina on the Executive Board.

 In January of 2015, he was also appointed to the Executive Committee of the National Baptist Convention, U.S.A.
 Inc. becoming once again the youngest appointed to this prestigious board of clergy.
 Ivory was shepherded under the leadership of Dr. Jerry Young, Pastor of New Hope Baptist Church in Jackson, Mississippi.
 At Jackson State University, Ivory obtained a degree in Biology/Pre Medical and was inducted into the Beta Kappa Chi Scientific Honor Society.
 After graduate studies at J.S.U., Ivory was accepted into the doctoral program at Palmer College of Chiropractic.
 During his matriculation at Palmer College, Dr. Thigpen was called into the ministry and matrimony.
 His wife, also a doctor of chiropractic, is Dr. Martia Creighton Thigpen.
 They are the owners of Restore Chiropractic & Family Wellness Center located in Northeast Columbia.
 In addition to this community service Drs.
-Thigpen are the official Team Physicians for Benedict College Athletics and American Red Cross First Aid and CPR Instructors.
+Thigpen have served the official Team Physicians for Benedict College Athletics and American Red Cross First Aid and CPR Instructors.

 New Leadership For Building A Stronger Community